European Traveler

 © KD Deutsche Rheinschiffahrt GmbH

-Boat cruises on the Rhein and Mainz rivers depart daily from Mainz and Wiesbaden in Germany during the high season.
+Boat cruises on the Rhein and Main rivers depart daily from Mainz and Wiesbaden in Germany during the high season.
 Köln-Düsseldorfer (KD) has excursion cruises downriver on the Rhine past Rüdesheim to the Loreley Valley and Koblenz.
 Primus boats cruise occasionally between Frankfurt am Main and Rüdesheim with stops en route in Mainz and Wiesbaden.
 Primus also offers event cruises from Mainz and Wiesbaden.
 It is no longer possible to cruise all the way from Mainz to Cologne on a single day-trip excursion.

 Cruising on the Rhine River from Mainz and Wiesbaden

-The longest possible day-trip cruise excursion on the Rhine River from Mainz or Wiesbaden is to St Goarhausen just downriver from the Loreley Valley.
-This includes the most scenic part of the river — the narrow, steep valley with endless castles and picturesque villages and vineyards between Rüdesheim and St Goar / St Goarhausen near the Loreley Rock.
+The longest possible regular day-trip cruise excursion on the Rhine River is currently from Mainz or Wiesbaden to St Goarhausen just downriver from the Loreley Valley.
+This cruise includes the most scenic part of the river — the narrow, steep valley with endless castles and picturesque villages and vineyards between Rüdesheim and St Goar / St Goarhausen near the Loreley Rock.
 The once-popular eleven-hour cruise from Mainz to Cologne (Köln) is no longer possible, although, with a boat change, it is possible to continue all the way to Koblenz (around two hours downstream from St Goarhausen).

 Cruising on the Rhine River is possible daily from Mainz and Wiesbaden from mid-April (or Easter) to mid-October.
 In the off-season, special events may bring the boats out but in winter, cruises are more likely from Rüdesheim, Frankfurt, or Cologne.
 Cruises are usually more frequent over weekends, especially during the spring and autumn seasons.